dalong0514/readnotes/20200106计算原文/2020097Secrets-of-the-JavaScript-Ninja/2020097Secrets-of-the-JavaScript-Ninja0601.md

 ### 6.3.3 Rejecting promises

 There are two ways of rejecting a promise: explicitly, by calling the passed-in reject method in the executor function of a promise, and implicitly, if during the handling of a promise, an unhandled exception occurs.
-Let’s start our exploration with the following listing.
+Let's start our exploration with the following listing.

 Listing 6.12